This year has seen an unprecedented demand for influenza vaccines but we still have plenty of stock on hand.

 Influenza vaccination consultations are bulk billed – the vaccine costs $19.

-For those who are eligible, the free government flu vaccines will be available in the clinic as of Tuesday 7th April.
+For those who are eligible, we also have the free government flu vaccines – including for those over 65.

 In addition to the under 5’s, this year the free flu program extends to all primary school aged children.